Hola Kita!

 - ISK Hannover

-- Lower Saxony Ministry of Culture
+- Lower Saxony Ministry of Education and Cultural Affairs

 - RLSB Lüneburg